 ADULT ABUSE, NEGLECT AND EXPLOITATION ACT

 39-5306.
 Supportive services and disclosure.
-(1) If there is substantiated abuse, neglect, or exploitation of a vulnerable adult, the commission or contractor has the responsibility to assist the adult in obtaining available services.
+(1) If there is substantiated abuse, neglect, or exploitation of a vulnerable adult, the commission or provider has the responsibility to assist the adult in obtaining available services.

 (3) If the vulnerable adult does not consent to the receipt of reasonable and necessary supportive services, or if the vulnerable adult withdraws consent, services shall not be provided or continued.

-(4) If the commission or contractor determines that a vulnerable adult is an incapacitated person, as defined in section 15-5-101(a), Idaho Code, mentally ill as defined in section 66-317, Idaho Code, or developmentally disabled as defined in section 66-402, Idaho Code, the commission or contractor may petition the court for protective proceedings, appointment of a guardian or conservator and such other relief as may be provided by chapter 5, title 15, Idaho Code, and chapters 3 and 4, title 66, Idaho Code.
+(4) If the commission or provider determines that a vulnerable adult is an incapacitated person as defined in section 15-5-101(a), Idaho Code, mentally ill as defined in section 66-317, Idaho Code, or developmentally disabled as defined in section 66-402, Idaho Code, the commission or provider may petition the court for protective proceedings, appointment of a guardian or conservator and such other relief as may be provided by chapter 5, title 15, Idaho Code, and chapters 3 and 4, title 66, Idaho Code.

-(5) An employee or contractor of the commission shall not be appointed the guardian or conservator of a vulnerable adult unless the commission employee or contractor has a spousal or familial relationship with the vulnerable adult.
+(5) An employee or provider of the commission shall not be appointed the guardian or conservator of a vulnerable adult unless the commission employee or provider has a spousal or familial relationship with the vulnerable adult.

 [(39-5306) 1982, ch.
 286, sec.
 2, p.
 734; am. and redesig.
 1991, ch.
 329, sec.
 8, p.
 852; am.
 1996, ch.
 78, sec.
 5, p.
 250; am.
 1998, ch.
 308, sec.
 7, p.
 1024; am.
 2019, ch.
 43, sec.
 6, p.
 120.]